 At a Group level limits are placed on the proportions of assets that can be invested in the various asset classes, countries and industry sectors, exposure to single counterparties and quality of issuers.
 These limits are tracked regularly.
 No investments in non-standard assets are permitted without sign-off by the Finance & Investment Committee of the parent company Board, and no such assets are currently held by the Company.

 The Company has not held any derivatives over the reporting period.
-All investment risks are monitored regularly, overseen by the Life Management Committee and reported to the Board as appropriate.
+All investment risks are monitored regularly and overseen by the Board.

 Market Risk concentration